 Graduate from a New Mexico public or accredited private high school, or received a New Mexico GED

-Enroll full-time (fifteen credit hours at the UNM Main Campus) in a public New Mexico college or university in a degree or certificate program the first regular term following high school graduation or receipt of a GED
+Enroll full-time (fifteen credit hours at UNM ) in a public New Mexico college or university in a degree or certificate program the within 16 months following high school graduation or receipt of a GED

 If ALL the above requirements are NOT met a student is NOT eligible to receive the New Mexico Legislative Lottery Scholarship.
 Only exceptional mitigating circumstances that are beyond the student's control and precluded the student from meeting the requirements during their Qualifying Semester can be considered and will require the submission of a Scholarship Petition with supporting documentation.

 Continuing Eligibility Criteria: A student will remain eligible to receive this scholarship by completing 15 NEW credit hours in each consecutive fall and spring terms while maintaining a cumulative GPA of 2.5 or better – repeated courses do NOT count.
 Grade Point Average (GPA) is the average of traditional letter grades, A, B, C, D, F and WF.
-(Legacy students -- students who have received the Lottery Scholarship for 3 or more semesters by the end of spring 2014 -- will remain eligible to receive the scholarship by completing 12 NEW credit hours with a 2.5 cumulative GPA.)
 The grade of CR counts towards total credit hours completed but does not affect GPA.
 Grades of F, NC, I, W, WP, WF and Audit and repeated classes do NOT count towards total credit hours completed but may negatively impact GPA.
 A repeated course is a course that is being taken again after previously receiving a passing grade of D- or better or CR.

 Duration of Eligibility: The Legislative Lottery Scholarship may be awarded up to 7 consecutive semesters at UNM or receipt of a bachelor’s degree, whichever comes first.
-(Legacy students may be awarded up to 8 consecutive semesters.)
 It may be transferred to and from other New Mexico Public Colleges and Universities with the use of the New Mexico Scholarship Transfer Transcript.

 Students with Disabilities: Students with qualified disabilities who are registered with UNM’s Accessibility Resource Center may be approved to attend part time up to 14 terms.
 The Financial Aid Office must receive certifications by the end of the third week of courses each fall and spring semester.
 All other Lottery requirements remain the same.